 This aspect has also been very beautifully portrayed in the book known as “Road to chess improvement” authored by American Maestro- Alexander Yermolinsky.
-Moreover, the basic concept and idea of profoundly and thoroughly studying games has also been debated and very strongly recommended by many other grandmasters, also supported by chess literature pieces.
+Moreover, the basic concept and idea of profoundly and thoroughly studying games has also been debated and very strongly recommended by many other grandmasters, also supported by chess pieces.

 That is why it is quite ironic to learn that majority of the chess players are either negligent or ignorant of this vital aspect of Chess and don’t analyse their moves and consequently their games thoroughly in depth.

 As per Edmar Mednis, “If you play without a simultaneous basic audit of one’s abilities will essentially accomplish nothing for you”.
 Then he presents the case of figuring out how to swim at ten years old, however without captivating any means to improve, and he hasn’t demonstrated a bit of advancement.
 In any case, it’s excellent that Chess provides one with a noteworthy life span as compared to swimming as a profession!